itchio/itch-docs/integrating/platforms/linux.md

 ### 1. Distribute a simple archive

-Don't use .deb, don't use .rpm, read [Compatibility policy](/integrating/compatibility-policy.md) if you feel like arguing with a static website, but mostly just don't.
+Use a simple archive rather than .deb or .rpm packages.
+See the [Compatibility policy](/integrating/compatibility-policy.md) for more details.

 Simply **put your assets, executables and libraries in a folder**, and push it with butler.

-### 2. Ship 32-bit binaries + 64-bit binaries
+### 2. Structure your build

-Unlike Windows, 64-bit installations of Linux might not be able to run 32-bit applications, at least not out-of-the-box.

-> If you have to pick just one, pick 64-bit.

-It's not that hard to ship both though, and here's one way to do it.

-Structure your game with separate folders, like so:
+Structure your game with separate folders for assets, binaries, and libraries:

 ```
 foobar-v1.0.0/
   foobar
   assets/
-  x86/
-    foobar.x86
+  lib/
     libbaz.so.2.1.3
-  x86_64/
+  bin/
     foobar.x86_64
-    libbaz.so.2.1.3
 ```

 _In the above, names ending with a _`/`_ are folders, whereas other names are files_

-The `assets` folder contains music, sound effects, textures, level data, whereas the `x86` and `x86_64` folders contains an executable along with the dynamic libraries it requires.
+The `assets` folder contains music, sound effects, textures, level data, whereas the `lib` folder contains the dynamic libraries your executable requires.

 The `foobar` file is a launcher script following this structure: